draftpilot/draftpilot/README.md

 ## How to use

 Draftpilot currently works best with Javascript & Typescript projects.
+You'll need to set the environment variable `OPENAI_API_KEY` to your OpenAI key.

-You can run draftpilot without installing in your codebase with npx (node.js 18+ is required):
+You can run draftpilot without installing in your codebase with npx:

 `npx -y draftpilot@latest`